troe27/UU-GWAS01/docs/index.md

 <br>

-when looking at the Distributions, we can see that they are almost identical, although not exactly normal: both display a small but notable positive [skew](https://en.wikipedia.org/wiki/Skewness).
+when looking at the Distributions, we can see that they are almost identical, although not exactly normal: both display a small but notable positive [skew](https://en.wikipedia.org/wiki/Skewness)(a longer "tail on the right).
 While small deviations are usually within the tolerance of most tests, stronger positive skew, could, for example, be remedied by a squareroot transform of the data.

 - take the square-root of the data and plot the distribution.